SkylineCommunications/dataminer-docs-connectors/connector/doc/Haivision_Makito_X4_Platform.md

 HTTP CONNECTION:

-  - **IP address/host**: [The polling IP or URL of the destination.]
+- **IP address/host**: The polling IP or URL of the destination.
-  - **IP port**: [The IP port of the destination. (default: *8443*)]
+- **IP port**: The IP port of the destination (default: *8443*).
-  - **Device address**: [The bus address of the device.
-If the proxy server has to be bypassed, specify *BypassProxy*.]
+- **Device address**: The bus address of the device.
+If the proxy server has to be bypassed, specify *BypassProxy*.

 ### Initialization

-Credentials are required to authenticate on the device, these should be filled in on the General Page.
+To authenticate the connection to the device, fill in the credentials on the General page of the element.

-### Redundancy

-There is no redundancy defined.

 ## How to use

+### Device Type Configuration

-The connector either functions as an Encoder or Decoder.
-When credentials have been filled in correctly, System Status information will be requested from the device.
-Based on the response data the Device will be automatically configured as Encoder or Decoder.
-However it's still possible to manualy override this setting by adjusting the **Device Type** parameter on the **General Page**.
-Based on the configured Device Type the driver will send different commands to the device.
-Additionaly different pages will be shown based on this settings.
+The connector functions either as an encoder or as a decoder.
+When credentials have been filled in correctly, system status information will be requested from the device.
+Based on the response data, the device will be automatically configured as encoder or decoder.
+However, you can manually override this setting by adjusting the **Device Type** parameter on the **General page**.
+Based on the configured device type, the connector will send different commands to the device.
+Additionally, different pages will be shown based on this setting.

+### Poll Manager

 This connector uses a **Poll Manager** to execute commands on certain configured intervals.
-These intervals can be adjusted for every command by setting the required Poll Frequency.
+You can adjust these intervals for every command by setting the required **Poll Frequency**.

-It's also possible to completely disable certain commands if these would not be required.
+You can also completely disable certain commands if these are not required.

+### Debug

-This connector has a **DEBUG** page which can be consulted for more detailed communication or behind-the-scenes settings.
+This connector has a **DEBUG** page, which can be consulted for more detailed communication or behind-the-scenes settings.

-This page is hidden by default but can be shown or hidden by setting the **Show Debug Page** parameter on the General Page.
+This page is hidden by default.
+To show or hide the page, use the **Show Debug Page** parameter on the General page.

-### Examples
+### Other Parameters

-*On the **General** page of this connector, you can configure the username and password to access the device.*
-You can also find some System Status parameters and some driver configuration settings.
+On the **General** page of this connector, you can configure the username and password to access the device.
+You can also find some system status parameters and some configuration settings for the connector here.

-On the **Video Encoders** page you'll find all information related to the configured Video Encoders.
-The Video Encoders Table has a **Context Menu** to perform various actions.

-On the **Audio Encoders** page you'll find all information related to the configured Audio Encoders.
-The Audio Encoders Table has a **Context Menu** to perform various actions.

-On the **Encoder Streams** page you'll find all information related to the configured Encoder Streams.
-The Encoders Streams has a **Context Menu** to perform various actions.

-On the **Decoders** page you'll find all information related to the configured Decoders.
-The Decoders Table has a **Context Menu** to perform various actions.

-On the **Decoder Streams** page you'll find all information related to the configured Decoder Streams.
-The Decoder Streams has a **Context Menu** to perform various actions.
+The **Video Encoders** page, **Audio Encoders** page, **Encoder Streams** page, **Decoders** page, and **Decoder Streams** page contain all information related to the configured video encoders, audio encoders, encoder streams, decoders, and decoder streams, respectively.
+You can perform various actions via the context menu of the tables.